 The Village NHLD CLR recommends new construction be minimized as much as possible and states, "If new facilities must be introduced, site them in previously developed or disturbed locations, such as the former site of Babbitt's Store at the intersection of Village Loop Drive and Center Road (NPS 2004)."
-Based on this information, construction of a facility in the proposed location would fulfill this recommendation and have moderate beneficial impacts on the cultural landscape.
+Based on this information, and more recent discussions with the SHPO, construction of a facility such as this in the proposed location would fulfill this recommendation and have moderate beneficial impacts on the cultural landscape.

-Cumulative Effects - Alternative 2 implementation, combined with past, present, and reasonably foreseeable future actions, would result in minor adverse impacts to historic resources and cultural landscapes.
+Cumulative Effects Alternative 2 implementation, combined with past, present, and reasonably foreseeable future actions, would result in minor adverse impacts to historic resources and cultural landscapes.
 Present and reasonable foreseeable future actions are carefully assessed to minimize adverse impacts to historic resources and cultural landscapes.
 Alternative 2 would result in moderate beneficial impacts and would lessen the overall adverse cumulative effect.
 Cumulative impacts under Alternative 2 would be minor adverse long term.